 Halloween is the official sugar holiday.
-It’s hard not to get caught up in the excitement of the witches, wizards, pumpkins and parties.
+It’s hard not to get caught up in the excitement of the witches, wizards, pumpkins and parties making it difficult to have a healthy Halloween.

 Trick-or-treating will result in bags and buckets of sugary, shiny and hard to resist sweets.